-12.1 Our aim is to provide a safe and supportive environment which secures the wellbeing and very best outcomes for the children at our academy.
-We do recognise that sometimes the behaviour of adults may lead to an allegation of abuse being made.
-We work to the thresholds for harm as set out in 'Working Together to Safeguard Children' (2018) and 'Keeping Children Safe in Education', DfE (2021) below.
-An allegation may relate to a person who works / volunteers with children who has:

-- Behaved in a way that has harmed a child, or may have harmed a child and/or; - Possibly committed a criminal offence against or related to a child and/or;
+- 12.1 Our aim is to provide a safe and supportive environment which secures the well-being and very best outcomes for the children at our academy.
+We do recognise that sometimes the behaviour of adults may lead to an allegation of abuse being made. - 12.2 Allegations sometimes arise from a differing understanding of the same event, but when they occur, they are distressing and difficult for all concerned.
+We also recognise that many allegations are genuine and there are some adults who deliberately seek to harm or abuse children.
+We work to the thresholds for harm as set out in 'Working Together to Safeguard Children' (2018) and 'Keeping Children Safe in Education', DfE (2022) below.
+An allegation may relate to a person who works / volunteers with children who has: - behaved in a way that has harmed a child, or may have harmed a child and/or;

-• Behaved towards a child or children in a way that indicates he or she may pose a risk of harm to children; and/or

-• Behaved or may have behaved in a way that indicates they may not be suitable to work with children.
+- possibly committed a criminal offence against or related to a child and/or; - behaved towards a child or children in a way that indicates he or she may pose a risk of harm to children; and/or - behaved or may have behaved in a way that indicates they may not be suitable to work with children.

-The 4th bullet point above recognises circumstances where a member of staff (including supply teachers) or volunteer is involved in an incident outside of school/college which did not involve children but could have an impact on their suitability to work with children; this is known as transferable risk
+The 4th bullet point above recognises circumstances where a member of staff (including supply teachers) or volunteer is involved in an incident outside of school/college which did not involve children but could have an impact on their suitability to work with children; this is known as transferrable risk.